smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 Sometimes actions must be performed when conditions are met, but performing actions when conditions are not met is still acceptable.
 Condition checks within `performUpkeep` might not be required, but it can still be a good practice to short circuit expensive and unnecessary on-chain processing when it is not required.

-It might be desirable to call `performUpkeep` when the `checkUpkeep` conditions haven't yet been tested by Chainlink Keepers, so any specific checks that you perform are entirely use case specific.
+It might be desirable to call `performUpkeep` when the `checkUpkeep` conditions haven't yet been tested by Chainlink Automation, so any specific checks that you perform are entirely use case specific.

 ### Test your contract

 As with all smart contract testing, it is important to test the boundaries of your smart contract in order to ensure it operates as intended.
-Similarly, it is important to make sure your Keepers-compatible contract operates within the parameters of the `KeeperRegistry`.
+Similarly, it is important to make sure your Automation-compatible contract operates within the parameters of the `KeeperRegistry`.

 Test all of your mission-critical contracts, and stress-test the contract to confirm the performance and correct operation of your use case under load and adversarial conditions.
-The Chainlink Keeper Network will continue to operate under stress, but so should your contract.
+The Chainlink Automation Network will continue to operate under stress, but so should your contract.
 For a list of supported Testnet blockchains, please review the [supported networks page](../supported-networks).